SECURITYMADEINLU/DNS_WS/README.md

 # New DNS workshop

-## Name change proposal
-DNS Workshop (as a name) is misleading.
-Content goes beyond DNS, and title should be more attractive and understanble by young target.
-Proposals listed hereafter.
-Feel free to add some.

-- NavCode
-- Virtual Online Codex
-- Dynamic Internet Diary
-- Secure Internet Map Making
-- Tech behind the Net
-- The dark side of the Net
-- The other side of the Internet
-- The secret side of the Internet
-- Web = Internet + DNS + Kittens
-- ...

 ## Content
 This repository regroups the educational booklet for the speaker, and graphical ressources to be used during the workshop.
 Those resources are both in French and in English.